 2) The grinder has a dispenser that produces the exact amount of coffee for a single shot.
 Since quantity is extremely important for the end result, it’s not something that you want to mess with (too much coffee would give a thick cream that would come out so slowly to get cold before you have a chance to drink it; too little coffee would give a lighter tasting coffee without any creaminess).
 The dispenser operates correctly only when filled with freshly ground coffee; if almost empty, then you’ll have to bang on the lever to get every last bit out, losing control of the quantity.

-3) Espresso cups are small, but this doesn’t mean that they have to be filled up completely.
+3) Espresso cups are small, but this doesn’t mean that they have to be filled up to the rim.
 Perhaps, in North America, the customers might complain saying that they paid for a full cup, but about half is what Italians expect.
 Espresso cups are either made of thick ceramic and preheated, or thin ceramic, or even glass.